This review contains spoilers for the previous books in the trilogy.

 For me, the biggest problem I had was with the last 20% of the book which seemed to drag on and on.
 I did not expect what was coming but it also took a long time to get through the battle and the scenes that follow it.
 Much of that part of the book involves Cat realizes some important things so we’re pretty much there for each little bit being discovered.
 However, it felt like it went on for too long for me.
 I’m also really upset about something that happens to a side character and I can’t really say I’ve come to terms with it.
 That’s of course personal and nothing against the story, but I really wish it had been different.

-Character who was routinely abused and tortured as a child
+Heroine was routinely abused and tortured as a child (referenced, off page)

 The riveting conclusion to the Kingmaker Chronicles, available January 2018!